mehrdad-dev/mehrdad-dev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+HI there! 🙋‍♂️

-An undergraduate computer engineering student who is interested in doing research in deep learning and has already published two papers on it.
-My academic background has equipped me with the technical skills and knowledge necessary to do research in computer science.
-I have also gained valuable industry experience, which has provided me with a unique perspective on the challenges facing the field.
+My name is Mehrdad Mohammadian, an undergraduate computer engineering student with a strong interest in research.
+Throughout my undergraduate studies, I have been actively engaged in the field of Deep Learning, as evidenced by my publications and project work.
+Furthermore, I have gained valuable experience through positions such as Research Assistant and Deep Learning Researcher, which have provided me with a distinctive perspective on the challenges within the field.

+Please do not hesitate to reach out to me!
+I am readily available and eager to connect, whether for discussions, collaborations, or any inquiries.

 <!-- <p style='font-weight:bold; margin-bottom: 5px; font-size: 20px'> General Research Interests:</p>
 I am enthusiastic to work on new areas and learn new skills.
 Here, you can find my general research interests: